1. Coffee is bitter

 Although Espresso is an expensive habit for home brewers, there are other ways one can brew good coffee at home.
 One can always turn to Manual Brews if they enjoy their coffee black.
 Check out brew guides for Pour Over, French Press and Chemex.
 If you enjoy coffee with milk Aeropress or Moka Pot a.k.a Stove-top method makes a great cup up coffee that can be had with or without milk.

 If you do not have any of the mentioned equipment, a channi /mesh/ strainer is enough to brew yourself a nice cup of coffee.
 Yes, a channi is all you need.
-Find the recipe for channi brew below.
+Refer to brewing guides for the recipe.

 3. Darker the roast, stronger the coffee

 The caffeine content of green coffee bean remains unchanged during roasting, regardless of the roast level.
 However, the longer the roasting goes on, the more mass of the coffee decreases – the beans become less dense, losing moisture, so the caffeine level naturally increases.
 You can put in more dark roast beans in that 17 gm scoop.
 Although, the difference in caffeine content with light and dark roasts is quite minimal.

 4. Espresso has more caffeine than pour over